 - 2 tablespoons garlic-infused olive oil

-- ½ cup low sodium soy sauce, low sodium tamari (for gluten-free), or coconut aminos (for Paleo/Whole30)*
+- ½ cup low sodium soy sauce (or low sodium tamari if needing gluten-free)

 - ⅓ cup + 1 tablespoon distilled white vinegar